-Reader F writes in with a timely question about clothes storage:
+Reader F writes in with a timely question about seasonal clothes storage:

 I am moving to NYC next year and will be leaving my lovely apartment where I have three closets all to myself, including 1 walk-in closet, and moving in with my boyfriend where the combined closet space is not even a third of what I have to myself currently.
 Do you have suggestions for places to keep winter clothes during the summer and vice versa?
 I’ve heard there are services for this, but wondering if you or your readers might have some good suggestions for places where my clothes won’t get eaten by moths or fall victim to the next bedbug disaster.